zerojuls/mapbox-gl-native/README.md

 - Qt will select the best OpenGL implementation available automatically
 - Running with ANGLE will require DirectX installed
-- Software rendenring can be forced by uncommenting this [line](https://github.com/tmpsantos/mapbox-gl-native/blob/tmpsantos-qt_windows/platform/qt/app/main.cpp#L8)
+- Software rendering can be forced by uncommenting this [line](https://github.com/tmpsantos/mapbox-gl-native/blob/tmpsantos-qt_windows/platform/qt/app/main.cpp#L8)